-At that fateful night of 1992, a band of armed robbers entered the National Museum premises with intent of stealing from the Museum.
-Charlie was on duty that night, upon realising intruders in the yard, he tried to deter and show resistance.
-However, he was overpowered by the robbers, and during the struggles, one of the robbers pushed a screw drive through the back of his neck, which pierced through the other side.
+On that fateful night of 1992, a band of armed robbers entered the National Museum premises with intent of stealing from the Museum.
+Charlie was on duty that particular night, and upon realising intruders in the yard, he tried to deter them and a physical confrontation ensued.
+He was overpowered by the robbers, and during the struggles, one of the robbers pushed a screw drive through the back of his neck, which pierced through the other side.
 The robbers fled, and Charlie was left unconscious on the ground.
 A few minutes later, alarm was raised and Charlie was rushed to the Port Moresby General Hospital (PMGH).

 At the Port Moresby General Hospital Emergency Ward, doctors went into action.
 They managed to stabilise his condition, and hours later was admitted in the Ward, so doctors could ascertain further.
 After doing further checks, doctors confirmed his Spinal Chord was split as a result of the incident.
 The good news was, he was alive, however the unfortunate news, he will be bed-ridden for rest of his life.
-After five (5) months of being in the hospital, Charlie was released, and told return home, in a wheel chair.
-For the next thirteen (13) years Brother Charlie was bed-ridden and confined in a wheel chair and stayed at Morata One in Port Moresby.
-He cannot stand up and walk because his spinal chord was damaged.
+After five (5) months of being in the hospital, Charlie was released, and told to return home, in a wheel chair.
+For the next thirteen (13) years Brother Charlie was bed-ridden and confined in a wheel chair and lived at Morata One in Port Moresby.
+He could not stand up or walk around because his spinal chord was damaged.

-In 2005, Revival Centres of Papua New Guinea Church was preparing to hold its Annual (1 week) National Rally in Port Moresby, from the 23rd of September onward.
-At that time, few weeks before the Rally, brothers and sisters from Revival Centres in Port Moresby conducted outreaches and street witnessing, made announcements and invited friends and relatives to attend the Rally, at the Sir John Guise Stadium.
+In 2005, Revival Centres of Papua New Guinea Church was preparing to hold its Annual (1 week) National Rally in Port Moresby.
+The event was scheduled from the 23rd of September onward.
+During that time, few weeks before the Rally, church members from Revival Centres in Port Moresby conducted outreaches and street witnessing, made announcements and invited friends and relatives to attend the Rally, at the Sir John Guise Stadium.
 A few days prior to Rally Opening Day, a young Spirit-filled brother from Goroka in Eastern Highlands who lived at Morata brought a Revival Church leaflet and gave it to Brother Charlie.
-The young Spirit-filled brother spend some minutes with Brother Charlie and witnessed to Brother Charlie the Good News of The Lord Jesus Christ emphasizing on the Salvation Message about being Born-Again of water and the Holy Spirit.
-He even invited Brother Charlie to attend the Rally and listen to the Gospel, and the highlight will be Healing prayer.
+The young Spirit-filled brother spared some few minutes with Brother Charlie and witnessed to him the Good News of The Lord Jesus Christ emphasizing on the Salvation Message of being Born-Again of water and the Holy Spirit.
+He even invited Brother Charlie to attend the Rally and listen to the Gospel, the highlight of which will be Healing prayer.